-I wonder if you would like to know best linux distors.
+I wonder if you would like to know best Linux distributions.
 Here they are.

 Best Desktop Distribution

-Note, I am a little biased and not a fan of Canonical’s Ubuntu has made great strides in advancing Linux’s visibility in the public eye, of course, while Linux Mint and Fedora are both also very strong choices.
+Note, I am a little biased and not a fan of Canonical’s Ubuntu.
+Canonical has made great strides in advancing Linux’s visibility, brand and image in the public eye, of course, while Linux Mint and Fedora are both also very strong choices.
 Regarding Ubuntu, however, a number of issues have come up over the past year or so, including the inclusion of online shopping results in searches – an addition Richard Stallman and the EFF have called “spyware.”
 Quite honestly, I came back to using Linux because of the strides made by Canonical in making the Linux desktop, a user friendly and press and play OS.

 At the same time, the upheaval caused by the introduction of mobile-inspired desktops such as Unity and GNOME 3 continues unabated, spurring the launch of more classically minded new desktops such as MATE and Cinnamon along with brand-new distributions.
 Check out our post on MATE vs Cinnamon.

 Besides delivering the classic desktop so many Linux users have made clear that they prefer, Fuduntu enjoys all the advantages of being a rolling release distribution, and its repository includes key packages such as Netflix and Steam.
 I’ve been using it for months now and haven’t seen a single reason to switch.

 Best Laptop Distribution

 At the risk of sounding repetitive, I have to go with Fuduntu for best Linux distro as well.
 In fact, the distro is optimized for mobile computing on laptops and netbooks, including tools to help achieve maximum battery life when untethered.
 Users can see battery life improvements of 30 percent or more over other Linux distributions, the distro’s developers say.